MateuszStefek/mateuszstefek.github.io/_posts/2019-03-03-Java-habits-in-Kotlin.md

 }
 ```

-These have the advantage, that the generic types have their variance properly defined - input parameters are 'in',
+These have the advantage that the generic types have the variance properly defined - input parameters are 'in',
-result type is 'out'.
+result types are 'out'.
+You don't have to write anything to simulate `Consumer<? super Item>`.

 # Conclusion